 Each participant will be expected to keep a personal journal (with journal prompts and creative exercises provided) in which they reflect on their own growth, identify their blindspots and barriers, and practice holding space for themselves.
 Some of that self- reflection will be shared in a group space, on a weekly basis, where other participants can reflect back what they’re witnessing.

-Teaching and mentorship in this program will be provided by Heather, Krista, and our Master Practitioner candidates.
+Teaching and mentorship in this program will be provided by Heather, Krista, and our Master Practitioners.
 Guest teachers will occasionally be invited to help us go deeper into particular, complex topics.
 Mentors will host the weekly calls and online spaces, meet one-on-one with participants, and provide feedback

 “You know those “payment-for-paper” certifications?
 The ones that merely hint at something of substance, requiring no developed skillset or demonstrated acumen?